rickhelmus/patRoon/README.md

 ## Project news

+**March 2026** `patRoon 3.0.0` is released!
+This a **major** release which adds ion mobility separation (IMS) support, new algorithms for feature and transformation product detection, use of sample metadata and many other improvements.
+Please see the [Project NEWS][NEWS] for more details and important notes on upgrading to `patRoon 3.0`.

 **September 2025** `patRoon 2.3.4` is now released.
 This is a small maintenance release which includes an important fix for `MS2Tox` and various other fixes.
 Please see the [Project NEWS][NEWS] for more details.

 **October 2024** `patRoon 2.3.3` is now released.
 This is a small maintenance release which correct the SIRIUS login procedure and comes with several other bug fixes.
 Please see the [Project NEWS][NEWS] for more details.